jiggoha/napoleon-chat/README.md

   * Remove card when player clicks to play it
   * Only allows players to play a card when it is their turn
   * Function for determing the winning card of a trick
+  * The winner of each trick leads the next
+  * Get user input declaring Napoleon, trump, secretary card

 TODO